-Following formal application and meeting criteria for admittance to the Graduate School at Worcester State University, the School Psychology Program utilizes multiple criteria for admission:
+Following formal application and meeting criteria for admittance to the Graduate School at Worcester State University, the School Psychology Program uses multiple criteria for admission:

-- · An overall undergraduate grade average of a B - An undergraduate major or concentration in Psychology - · Passing score on the MTEL Communication and Literacy Skills Test at the time of application is strongly recommended. - Students may be admitted to the program from a variety of academic backgrounds.
+- · An overall undergraduate grade average of a B - An undergraduate major or concentration in Psychology - · Passing score on the MTEL Communication and Literacy Skills Test at the time of application is strongly recommended.

+Students may be admitted to the program from a variety of academic backgrounds.
 However, it is expected that an appropriate number of courses in psychology may be required in the initial phases of training.
 The faculty reserves the right to determine those courses to be taken.
 This preparatory coursework will not directly apply to the Course requirements for the Ed.S. in School Psychology.

-We offer you a cadre of professionals, faculty, adjunct faculty and clinical supervisors who view ourselves as partners and mentors with our students, as you undertake this arduous, yet satisfying journey.
+A cadre of professionals, faculty, adjunct faculty, and clinical supervisors work with students as partners and mentors as they undertake this arduous, yet satisfying journey.